domagalski/dht-logger-rs/README.md

 # dht-logger
-Read DHT temperature sensor data formatted in JSON over a serial interface and log it.
+Read DHT sensor data formatted in JSON over a serial interface and log it.

 This crate is still under development and is not stable.